AllGen Is Growing! Click Here To Learn More.

 401(k) and IRA Fees

 Retirement accounts of any kind typically have fees.
 These fees vary depending on the exact account and retirement plan that you have.
-Because of the investment limitations, an IRA is often a better choice unless the company you’re employed by offers contribution matching which obviously offset associated fees.
+Because of the investment limitations, an IRA is often a better choice as far as portfolio creation and allocation are concerned.
 And while there is a debate about paying fees for investments, this should be differentiated from fees you pay a professional to manage the money for you.
-If you have to pay fees to manage a 401K or IRA yourself, yes, you should look to pay the least fees possible.
+Considerations in determining if you should pay a professional a fee to manage your portfolio include: 1) constant monitoring of allocation as measured up against risk tolerance and financial goals; 2) monitoring of investment selections; 3) adjustment of portfolio based on ongoing economic and market changes, and 4) your ability to do all of the above from an academic, mechanical and time bandwidth perspective.

 401(k) to 401(k) Rollover